Tornadoes of 1987: July 11

 A tornado outbreak occurred on July 11, mainly effecting the states of Minnesota, and Michigan, primarily the Upper Peninsula of Michigan.
 The main attraction of the event touched down in Dickinson County, which was rated F3, it maintained a consistent damage path through the wilderness near Vulcan, blocking roads, and destroying a fire building.
 After crossing into Menominee County, the tornado damaged outbuildings and a house in an isolated location was destroyed in northern Menominee County.
 The tornado then moved into Delta County, where it continued to chew through trees.
 The tornado then entered a farming area, where it was seen by at least 15 people, some of which described it "like a thousand tires stacked up, burning and smoking."
 In that area a large barn was moved off its foundation, and the tornado continued into a wooded area, where it dissipated.

 July 21

 A rare high-altitude tornado struck Wyoming, uprooting over one million trees along its 24-mile path.
 The tornado was rated F4, and is among the most violent high-altitude tornadoes ever recorded.

 July 23

 An intense F3 tornado struck Maple Grove, Minnesota, where it completely destroyed 14 homes and damaged 298 others.

 July 31 (Canada)

 In Edmonton, Alberta, an F4 tornado remained on the ground for an hour, cutting a swath of destruction 30.8 kilometres (19.1 mi) long and up to 1,300 metres (0.81 mi) wide in places.
 The tornado killed 27 people and injured over 300 more.

 July 31 (China)

 An outbreak of tornadoes occurred in northeastern China, including an estimated F4 that hit Keshan County, Heilongjiang.
+The tornado killed 1 person and injured 29 others.